-There are good reasons for why sharing is hard for toddlers, which you can read about here.
+There are good reasons for why sharing is hard for toddlers.
 The gist is that sharing involves social and emotional concepts that take several years for children to fully grasp.
 That said, you can lay the groundwork for sharing now.

 Let’s take a look at the social and emotional “building blocks” of sharing, and how you can weave them into daily life with your little one.
 Remember, these are very tricky concepts for a toddler.
 The idea is to talk about them, model them, and help your child practice them so he can get better and better at sharing.

 Sharing Concepts to Teach Your Toddler

 Perspective-taking is being able to imagine something from someone else’s point of view.
 By definition, toddlers are “egocentric” — only seeing things from their own perspective.
 You can plant the seeds of perspective-taking by labeling different points of view for your toddler: “You want the train your friend has but he wants to keep playing with it.”
 Or: “He’s crying because you grabbed the train.
 He didn’t like that.”

 Once you imagine someone’s perspective, empathy helps you relate to and care about it.
 Empathy for someone’s feelings is often a motivation to share.
 Empathy is a big one, so we wrote an entire article about it with practical tips.

 Sharing often involves taking turns.
 A child needs to feel comfortable with concepts like, “You play with that toy while I play with this one, and then we can switch.”
 This is hard for toddlers because they think if they give something up, they may never get it back.
 Play plenty of turn-taking games with your toddler (see our BabySparks “Sharing Toys” and “Your Turn, My Turn” activities).